-If you are traveling this summer and taking advantage of free Wi-Fi hotspots, double check before connecting your laptop, tablet, or smartphone.
+LOS ANGELES & SAN JOSE—If you’re traveling this summer and taking advantage of free Wi-Fi hotspots, double check before connecting your laptop, tablet or smartphone.
 Scammers use fake Wi-Fi hotspots to steal personal information and/or gain access to your device.

-You are at a coffee shop, airport, hotel lobby, or other public place and you want to connect to the Wi-Fi.
+You’re at a coffee shop, airport, hotel lobby or other public place and you want to connect to the Wi-Fi.
 You search for connections and find one nearby.
 It may be labeled something generic like "Free Public Wi-Fi."
 This may look harmless, but don't connect.
-It is really a scam!
+It’s really a scam!

-Some fake Wi-Fi hotspots claim to be charging a small fee to use the connection.
-After a user connects, they are prompted to enter credit card information.
+Some fake Wi-Fi hotspots appear to be charging you a small fee to use the connection but it’s more than your money they’re stealing.
+After you connect you’re prompted to enter credit card information.
 Of course, this info is shared with the scammer.

 In another version, a hacker inserts him or herself between your computer and the Wi-Fi connection.
-Everything you do online – such as make a purchase or log into an account – is now transmitted through the scammer's computer.
-This means they can now access any passwords, credit card information, and other data you've entered online.
+Everything you do online such as make a purchase or log into an account is now transmitted through the scammer's computer.
+This means they can now access passwords, credit card information and other data you've entered online.

 Here are some suggestions to safely use public Wi-Fi connections:

 For More Information, check out these tips from the Federal Trade Commission on using public Wi-Fi networks.